louis-hildebrand/Special-Characters/README.md

 These scripts allow for easy typing of special characters.

-AutoHotKey is required to run them: https://www.autohotkey.com/
+AutoHotkey is required to run them: https://www.autohotkey.com/

 The scripts were written on a Windows computer and may not work on other operating systems.